 - Brake Light Switch - A faulty brake light switch can prevent the shifter from moving out or back in Park.

 - PCM / TCU / ECU Software Issue - Software issues can cause erratic shifting or downshifting issues.
 Mitsubishi transmission may shift to late or gears to drop unexpectedly.
 Mitsubishi dealer has, in the past, provided software updates to fix these shifting problems.

 - Wire harness - Damages wire harness from ECU / PCM to the transmission housing can cause shifting problems.
 For example, your Mitsubishi may not shift at all.

 Complete loss of drive

-Cars that use 4-speed (F4A51) or 5-speed (F5A51) automatic transmission can suffer from a sudden and complete loss of drive and reverse, which makes the car undrivable.
+Cars that use 4-speed (F4A51) or 5-speed (F5A51) automatic transmission can suffer from a sudden and complete loss of drive and reverse, making the car undrivable.